 I’ve putting this post off for a while…because it isn’t a very fun post and it’s uncomfortable territory (for me and for some of my friends reading it).
 Nothing in the following post is meant as a judgment, clinical opinion or anything more than just one mother’s thoughts on what can be a very polarizing subject.

-For nearly two decades, I’ve been married to a man who is labeled/categorized by the State of NC and other entities as disabled…because Mike only has one eye (A Christmas Story isn’t just made-up…I promise).
+For nearly two decades, I was married to a man who is labeled/categorized by the State of NC and other entities as disabled…because he only has one eye (A Christmas Story isn’t just made-up…I promise).
 We have actually argued about this in the past because I have never thought of him as disabled.
 Technically, he does have limited peripheral vision, it doesn’t impact his ability to do or enjoy most everyday things.
 So, while he may be labeled somewhere as having a disability, that isn’t what defines him in my eyes, so I never even consider that.
 Ever.

-Many years ago, before we had children, Mike volunteered through numerous organizations working with Special Population kids and adults.
-(Special Population is the term used back then.
+Many years ago, before we had children, their dad volunteered through numerous organizations working with Special Population kids and adults.
+(Special Population was the term used back then.
 Please don’t call me out for using the wrong term today.)
 We went bowling with blind adults (who could totally kick your butt…no bumpers) and we went on outings with kids and adults with a broad range of challenges, both mental and physical.
-This was something always very dear to Mike.
+This was something always very dear to hime.
 He found great joy in those outings.
 Spending time with a group who is often overlooked in the daily interactions we take for granted.

 We never really talked much about that again.
 We didn’t think we needed to.
 Abby was born, healthy, happy and ahead in nearly every milestone through preschool.
 In fact, she was often referred to as bright, intelligent and advanced.